alyraffauf/self2025/index.md

 ![bg contain right:50%](./img/ansiblelogo.png)

 <!--
+Anyone using Ansible?

-Brings the system from an unknown state to another unknown state.
+Sometimes brings systems from an unknown state to another unknown state.

+Because you're not starting from scratch from the bootloader to the userland, drift is inevitable.
 -->

 ---